UlrikBuchholtz/mathbook-assets/README.md

 This project uses the [SASS](http://sass-lang.com/) css precompiler and [Compass](http://compass-style.org/) CSS Authoring Framework.
 If you are a designer and you are not familiar with SASS, don't worry, it is absolutely worth learning to use it.

 To compile SASS scss files to css:

     $ compass compile [path/to/project]

 To watch the scss directory for changes and automatically compile:

     $ compass watch [path/to/project]
+You might want to use a [tmux](http://tmux.sourceforge.net/) tab for this so you can keep using your terminal for other things.

-The full list of Compass commands can be found [here](http://compass-style.org/help/tutorials/command-line/).
+You can find the full list of Compass commands [here](http://compass-style.org/help/tutorials/command-line/).

 Generating the FCLA HTML
 ------------------------